 Guide to Harvest Season in Sonoma County

-By WineCountry Collective September 6, 2023
+By WineCountry Collective August 20, 2025

-When you’re ready to fill your soul with the tastes, sounds, sights, and yes, even the smells of harvest, here’s your guide to visiting Sonoma County during harvest season.
+When you’re ready to fill your soul with the tastes, sounds, sights, and, yes, even the smells of harvest, here’s your guide to visiting Sonoma County during harvest season.

-Where to Go Wine Tasting
+Where to Go Wine Tasting During Harvest

 Benziger Family Winery